PaulWheatcroft/CarpBuzz/README.md

 <img src="static/images/reviews.png" style="margin: 0;">

 - I can view any reviews a fishery has
-    1. Each fishery card contact a reviews button
+    1. Each fishery card contact has a reviews button
     2. When clicked the reviews for that fishery are displayed if there are any.
 The page will state if there are no reviews

 <img src="static/images/reported.png" style="margin: 0;">